KnowPulse-KnowledgeBase/WritingHelp-AvoidingPlagiarism/index.md

 # A short list of items researchers will learn in this lesson.
 learn:
-- "How to paraphrase other people's work wisely?"
+- "How to paraphrase other researchers' work wisely?"
 - "How to aviod image plagiarism?"
-- "How to better cite other people's data?"
+- "How to better cite other researchers' data?"
 - "How to avoid self-plagiarism?"

 data-description: "NA"